 - 9. Upon completion of the master's thesis or doctoral dissertation, a Final Oral Examination will be scheduled, held, and evaluated by the thesis or dissertation committee.
 At least two weeks prior, all committee members should be provided with a clean copy of the thesis or dissertation.
 The date chosen should allow sufficient time for the student's committee members to read and judge the manuscript and allow the student sufficient time to make any necessary corrections prior to the Graduate School deadline associated with the anticipated commencement.
-The oral examination is open to all members of the University community, although responsibility for the examination itself is vested in the committee, which has supervised the research.
-The examination is intended to center upon the context of the thesis, or dissertation itself, although it may extend into areas within the general scope of Psychology. - 10.
-The chair and members of the thesis or dissertation committee must sign the appropriate forms ("Certificate of Defense Approval - Master's"; "Certificate of Defense Approval - Dissertation") obtained from the Graduate School to certify successful completion of the Final Oral Examination.
+The oral examination is open to all members of the University community, although responsibility for the examination is intended to center upon the context of the thesis, or dissertation itself, although it may extend into areas within the general scope of Psychology. - 10.
+The chair and members of the thesis or dissertation committee must sign the appropriate forms (Certificate of Defense Approval Master's; Certificate of Defense Approval Dissertation) obtained from the Graduate School to certify successful completion of the Final Oral Examination.
 The student is responsible for obtaining these forms and filling out the necessary background information prior to the final oral examination.

 - 11. Following the Final Oral Examination any further corrections or revisions to the thesis or dissertation are executed.
 Theses/dissertations should be submitted and approved by the Graduate School no later than the end of the semester following the defense.
 See the Graduate School Thesis and Dissertation Guide for submitting your thesis. - 12.
-Any thesis or dissertation is considered an "Educational Record" to the public, or may be subject to publication prior to these documents being made available by consent from the student. - 13.
+Any thesis or dissertation is considered an "Educational Record" to the public, or may be subject to publication, prior to these documents being made available by consent from the student. - 13.
 Expectations will be set that students will review their completed thesis and dissertation for potential publication possibilities, and they will submit relevant papers ideally within 6 months after a defense.
-This expectation will be monitored on the pink sheet research evaluation forms. - 14.
-Instead of the traditional single study dissertation format, students can do an alternative form which includes three publication-ready manuscripts with a general introduction and summary/synthesis at the end.
+This expectation will be monitored on the pink sheet research evaluation forms.